 While not toxic, high-fat foods like gravy, turkey skin, and butter can cause pancreas inflammation (pancreatitis) in pets.
 Pancreatitis is a severe and sometimes fatal disease.
 Prevent access to these foods to avoid health emergencies during the holiday season.

 Xylitol and Other Items in Your Purse or Backpack

 Purses, backpacks, and items containing xylitol – sugar alcohol – should be stored away from pets, as even small amounts can cause liver damage and drops in blood sugar.
 Also, keep medication bottles and items like hand sanitizers, which contain harmful substances, out of reach from curious pets.

 Have a Safe Holiday

-Have a happy and healthy Thanksgiving, from everyone at Morris Animal Foundation!
+Wishing you a joyful and safe Thanksgiving and holiday season from everyone at Morris Animal Foundation!